-rations related to such framework (see in particular Figures 4-7, connected with the numerical examples).
+We close the present preliminary section by completing the explanation, started just before Theorem 2.1, of what the LTMs method consists in, referring the reader to Subsections 3.1 and 3.2 and to Section 4 for some concrete applications of it, as well as for a few graphical illustrations of possible geometrical configurations related to such framework (see in particular Figures 4-7, connected with the numerical examples).
 Given a Hamiltonian system with a nonisochronous center, led by the economic or biological interpretation of the considered context, we perturb it by modifying a parameter, for which it is sensible to assume that it alternates in a periodic fashion between two different values.
 The LTMs method consists in proving the presence of chaotic dynamics for the Poincaré map obtained as composition of the Poincaré maps associated with the original system and the perturbed one, by finding two linked annuli, each composed by orbits of one of the two systems, to which it is possible to apply Theorem 2.1.
 Notice that it would not be possible to find two linked annuli composed by orbits of the same Hamiltonian system.
-More precisely, the existence of chaos is shown by applying Theorem 2.1, i.e., by checking that conditions (C_F) and (C_G) therein are satisfied when taking as F and G the Poincaré maps associated with the two systems, and by choosing as \mathcal{A} and \mathcal{B} two among the generalized rectangles in which the considered linked annuli cross.4 We stress that the nonisochronicity of the center is crucial in the above described procedure, because it implies that the orbits composing the linked annuli are run with a different speed, so that the Poincaré maps produce a twist effect on the linked annuli, although closed orbits are invariant under the action of the Poincaré maps.
-The consequent deformation induced on the generalized rectangles grows with the passing of time.
+More precisely, the existence of chaos is shown by applying Theorem 2.1, i.e., by checking that conditions (C_F) and (C_G) therein are satisfied when taking as F and G the Poincaré maps associated with the two systems, and by choosing as A and B two among the generalized rectangles in which the considered linked annuli cross.5 We stress that the non-isochronicity of the center is crucial in the above described procedure, because it implies that the orbits composing the linked annuli are run with a different speed, so that the Poincaré maps produce a twist effect on the linked annuli, although closed orbits are invariant under the action of the Poincaré maps.
+The consequent deformation produced on the generalized rectangles grows with the passing of time.
 Hence, if the switching times between the regimes governed by one of the two systems are large enough, those generalized rectangles are transformed by the Poincaré maps into spiral-like sets, intersecting several times the same generalized rectangles, allowing to check the stretching relations in (C_F) and (C_G) , so that the presence of complex dynamics is guaranteed by Theorem 2.1.